AlexanderEvanW/PortfolioProjects/Coffee Sales/Readme.md

 Here are some effective strategies to help boost coffee sales:
 - **Bundle Deals:** Offer bundled packages that include different varieties of coffee
-- **Sizing options:** Suggest larger quantities of coffee at a slightly discounted price, encouraging customers to buy more to save in the long run
+- **Sizing Options:** Suggest larger quantities of coffee at a slightly discounted price, encouraging customers to buy more to save in the long run
-- **Sell complementary products:** When customers are buying coffee, offer flavored syrups, creamers, or milk that can enhance their coffee experience
+- **Sell Complementary Products:** When customers are buying coffee, offer flavored syrups, creamers, or milk that can enhance their coffee experience
 - **Personalized Marketing:** Utilize customer data and purchase history to send personalized product recommendations via email, website, or social media.
 For example, if a customer has previously purchased dark roast Arabica coffee, recommend other size options for dark roast Arabica coffee or complementary products that pair well with it